Andrew-Ghosh/NutrifyUMD/README.md

 An app that scrapes the nutrition facts for every food item from the UMD dining hall menu for a given week and outputs a meal plan to hit the user's dietary goals.

 Extra feature:
-Customized meal plans: User inputs their height, weight, BMI, etc. and Nutrify UMD creates a meal plan based on that information + the user's fitness/health goal.
+Customized meal plans - User inputs their height, weight, BMI, etc. and Nutrify UMD creates a meal plan based on that information + the user's fitness/health goal.
 You can then ask questions about the meal plan and an AI will answer.

 ## Example
 User inputs: